nanos-world/docs/docs/core-concepts/scripting/classes-guide.md

 ### Classes Inheritance

-Under the hood, nanos world Classes follow an [Inheritance Pattern](https://en.wikipedia.org/wiki/Inheritance_%28object-oriented_programming%29), which means we have base parent classes, and it’s childs which inherits all functions, events and properties from them.
+Under the hood, nanos world Classes follow an [Inheritance Pattern](https://en.wikipedia.org/wiki/Inheritance_%28object-oriented_programming%29), which means we have base parent classes, and it’s children which inherits all functions, events and properties from them.
 You will notice that all Classes that can be spawned in the world are [Actors](./scripting-reference/classes/base-classes/actor.mdx), for example in Character and [Prop](./scripting-reference/classes/prop.mdx) \(which are Actors\) it is possible to call the function: `:SetLocation(Vector)`.

 :::info